 |Stake (Total Stake)||Payout||Profit|

-The Limits to Round Robin Betting
+The Limits to Round Robin Bets

 The problem is as you increase the total teams and the number of teams in each parlay you will soon start having to make a lot more bets due to the massive number of nominations available.
 The formula we used earlier will not apply with these new variables.
 We will have to use the new one which will not be on your side.

-Add in the fact that we are not expecting the remaining seven games all to hit (or else we would just make a parlay), so we can factor in a a few additional teams losing as well.
+Add in the fact that we are not expecting the remaining seven games all to hit (or else we would just make a parlay), so we can factor in a few additional teams losing as well.
 Odds of -110 do only have a probability of 52.4%.

-Round Robin Betting Conclusion
+Round Robin Bet Conclusion